 Testing for Childhood Apraxia

 If you fear your child has apraxia, an SLP can help determine if this is true.
 He or she will test your child by looking at their oral-motor skills, speech melody, and how they say different sounds.
 An SLP will check how well your child says speech sounds and combined syllables and how well others can understand your child.
 As a parent, you might understand what your child is trying to say or communicate, but that doesn’t mean your child isn’t struggling with CAS.
-Your child’s pediatrician will also likely want to run some tests to determine if there is any damage in the brain.
+Your child’s pediatrician will also likely want to run some tests to determine if there is any damage to the brain.

 Treatment for Apraxia